Murder of Jodi Jones: Luke Mitchell

-Mitchell was in the school year above Jodi Jones and him and her along with various other pupils smoked cannabis on the school premises.
+Mitchell was in the school year above Jodi Jones.
+He, Jones and various other pupils used to smoke cannabis on the school premises.
 The two began a relationship in around February 2003, when both were 14 years old, with Mitchell being Jones's first serious boyfriend.
 Jones soon became smitten with Mitchell, and their relationship soon became sexual.
 One entry in Jones's diary dating from the spring or early summer of 2003 reads: "'I think I am actually in love with Luke.
 Not in a stupid way, I mean real love.
 God, I think I would die if he finished with me ...
 If I am crying, he hugs me and strokes my face.
 He is just so sweet.
 No matter what he says I believe him."
+However, unbeknown to Jones, Mitchell was actually also in a secretive relationship with another young woman.
+This girl believed that she was Mitchell's girlfriend at the time of the murder, only finding out he had been cheating on her when she heard in the news of Jones' death and how Jones was Mitchell's girlfriend.

+Mitchell was also known to have a close and unusually physical relationship with his mother, sharing a bedroom with her.

 Jones

 Jodi Jones was born in 1989 in Easthouses, the youngest of three children born to James and Judy Jones.
 She was born into a working class family, with both of her parents working for the Royal Mail.
 Jones has been described as a bright, "level-headed" and headstrong child who displayed a flair for painting and poetry and who was particularly close with her older sister, Janine.
 She was affectionately known by her mother as her "wee mentor".

-In 1998, Jones's father committed suicide.
+In 1998, Jones's father took his own life.
 His death caused great distress to the family and Jones's mother gave up her work in order to care for her three children.
 Jones's older sister briefly relocated to Mayfield to live with her grandmother to distance herself from the trauma, but soon returned to her family home.

 As a teenager, Jones developed a streak of rebellion; she is known to have frequently adjusted her image and to have alternately dyed her hair colours such as pink or green, to have developed an interest in heavy metal bands such as Metallica and, by age 14, to have experimented with marijuana and alcohol.
 When she entered into a relationship with Mitchell, she initially kept the relationship a secret from her family, confiding only in her sister, Janine.
 Shortly thereafter, Janine (then 19) informed her mother of her younger sister's boyfriend.
 In May 2003, Mitchell met the Jones family for the first time.